Skip to content

 Rent statements

-Residents should receive their rent statement and new payment calendar to record their payments by the end of March 2024.
+Tenants should receive your rent statement and new payment calendar to record your payments before 7 April 2025.

 If you need help working out the weekly amount you need to pay, contact helpwithrent@islington.gov.uk.